dimits-ts/syndisco/README.md

 #### Native Transformers support

-Extending the framework to accept models loaded with other libraries can be trivially achieved by extending the base [Model class](src/sdl/backend/model.py) and by overriding the two methods.
+The framework supports most Hugging Face Transformer models out-of-the-box.
+Support for models managed by other libraries can be easily achieved by extending a single class.

 #### Native logging and fault tolerance

-Since SynDisco is expected to possibly run for days at a time in remote servers it keeps detailed logs both on-screen and on-disk.
-Additionally, should any experiment fail, the next one will be loaded.
+Since SynDisco is expected to possibly run for days at a time in remote servers, it keeps detailed logs both on-screen and on-disk.
+Should any experiment fail, the next one will be loaded with no intermittent delays.
 Results are intermittently saved to the disk, ensuring no data loss or corruption on even catastrophic errors.

-## Project Structure

-The project is structured as follows:

-* `src/scripts/`: automation scripts for batch processing of experiments
-* `src/sdl/`: the *Synthetic Discussion Library*, containing the necessary modules for synthetic discussion creation and annotation
-* `src/run.py`: main script handling generation, annotation and export to csv

-## Requirements

-The code is currently tested for Linux only, but should run on any platform.
-The environment can be installed using `pip install -r requirements.txt`.

-## Usage

-A sample file using the framework can be found [here](https://github.com/dimits-ts/synthetic_moderation_experiments/blob/master/run.py).